helpermethod/zip-forge/README.md

     public static void main(String[] args) {
         // creates a ZIP file named demo.zip in the /home/helpermethod directory createZipFile(Paths.get("/home/helpermethod/demo.zip"), () -> {
-            // file content can be specified as a String... file("a.txt", "a");
+            // the file content can be specified as a String... file("a.txt", "a");
             directory("d", () -> {
                 // ... or a byte[]